pawbz/Interactive-Seismology.jl/src/classes.md

 # Wave Theory

+1. Harmonic oscillator
-1. Waves on a string
+2. Waves on a string
-2. Stress and strain
+3. Stress and strain
-3. Equation of motion and constitutive equations
+4. Equation of motion and constitutive equations
-4. Boundary conditions
+5. Boundary conditions
-5. Planewaves
+6. Planewaves
-6. Lame's theorem; P and S waves
+7. Lame's theorem; P and S waves
-7. Surface waves and dispersion
+8. Rayleigh & Love waves; dispersion
-8. Normal models of the Earth
+9. Normal models of the Earth
-9. Intrinsic attenuation
+10. Intrinsic attenuation
+11. Seismic anisotropy
+12. Born approximation and imaging
+13.